 Campgrounds: Camp Hudson has seven tent sites and hot showers.
 This campsite is typically open in the summer.
-The campground is closed until further notice.
+Please use www.recreation.gov to make a reservation.

 Fort Wadsworth Overlook: Take in great views of the NYC harbor and learn about the importance of Fort Wadsworth in the defense of Manhattan.

 Stay in right lane and take the Bay Street exit to the park entrance.